Dive into a new topic with enthusiasm - applying Rosenshine's principles

 • What stands out?

-• Does this new piece of information complete the picture?
+• Does this new piece of information help complete the picture?

 • Do you have more questions?

-Zoom in: much more effective with LessonUp slides
+Zoom In is much more effective with LessonUp slides

-Continue concealing parts of the image with the black filler, slide by slide, until your screen is black, and the original image is no longer visible.
-Remember to start by showing your students your last slide first - the black one - and work your way back.
+Continue concealing parts of the image with the black filler, slide by slide, until your screen is black, and the original image no longer visible.
+Remember to start by reversing the slide order, ensuring your students see your last slide first — the black slide — and the complete image as the final slide.

 3. Working with hotspots

-People are generally good visual learners, and observing a meaningful image is always an interesting experience.
-A nice picture captures the attention of your students, and can stimulate them to engage in interesting conversations with you and fellow students.
+Many people are good visual learners, and observing a meaningful image is always an interesting experience.
+A nice picture captures the attention of your students, and can stimulate them to engage in interesting conversations with you and their peers.

 This is one of the reasons why classroom walls are often crammed with posters and visual material, fighting to capture students’ attention and ignite their curiosity.